top of page

 • 3 min read

-Creating a Rainbow Density Jar is a magical, hands-on activity that teaches children an essential science concept—liquid density—all while creating a beautiful layered display.
-This simple STEAM project is perfect for parents looking to spark curiosity and support learning at home.
+Creating a Rainbow Density Jar is a magical, hands-on activity that teaches children an essential science concept—liquid density.
+This project is not only educational but also results in a beautiful layered display.
+It is perfect for parents looking to spark curiosity and support learning at home.

 A density jar is a clear container filled with liquids of different densities.
-Because each liquid has a different weight (mass per unit volume), they naturally form layers without mixing.
-Kids get to experiment, observe, and ask questions—just like real scientists!
+Each liquid has a different weight (mass per unit volume), allowing them to form layers without mixing.
+Kids can experiment, observe, and ask questions—just like real scientists!

 To create your own rainbow jar, you will need: